 Take time to reflect on the day and savour those things that you appreciate about the day.
 These things may be simple or small things that pass mostly unnoticed.
 But the heart knows what’s worthy of your gratitude and appreciation, everything from the little pot of parsley sitting on your kitchen window, to the unexpected gift of money that came in the mail, to a smile on the face of someone you love.
 It is essentially through the heart that we practice gratitude and appreciation, shaping and re-wiring the brain as we go.
 The heart provides the transformative energies of love and appreciation, which makes this practice so healing and effective.

-Gemma and Shushann are the founders of The Soulful Woman and are seasoned psychotherapists and retreat leaders.
-They are teachers of women’s psychology and spirituality, blending ancient and modern, Eastern and Western approaches to soul life, personal growth and healing.
-For many years now they have followed the path of the mystic and enjoy being seekers of higher experience, awe and wonder.
-Their work is holistic, contemporary, well-researched, grounded and embodied.
+Shushann is the founder of The Soulful Woman and is a seasoned psychotherapist and retreat leader.
+She is a teacher of women’s psychology and spirituality, blending ancient and modern, Eastern and Western approaches to soul life, personal growth and healing.
+For many years now she has followed the path of the mystic and enjoys being a seeker of higher experience, awe and wonder.
+Her work is holistic, contemporary, well-researched, grounded and embodied.